SkyCiv Documentation

 4. Technical Documentation

 The foundation is an essential building system that transfers column and wall forces to the supporting soil.
-Depending on the soil properties and building loads, the engineer may choose to support the structure on a shallow or deep foundation system³.
+The engineer might opt for a shallow or deep foundation system based on the soil characteristics and building loads.

 Want to try SkyCiv’s Foundation Design software?
 Our tool allows users to perform load-carrying calculations without any download or installation!